Sydney-Informatics-Hub/hello-nextflow/docs/day2/03_quant.md

     4. Understand the components of a process such as `input`, `output`, `script`, `directive`, and the `workflow` scope.

+> Update learning objective.
+Inputs outputs previously explained, adjust this one

 In this section you will implement the `QUANTIFICATION` process.
 This section contains more self-directed exercises for you to practice applying the concepts introduced in the previous sections.

+> Add more detail here, less focus on quantification, more on nextflow components they will be practicing

 ![](img/3.excalidraw.png)